 Step 3: Feedback from TESDA Office

-Aside from the mentioned scholarship programs, TESDA also has 40 courses offered online for free, and 5 foreign language courses available at respective TESDA Language Skills Institute (LSI) also free of charge.
+Aside from the mentioned scholarship programs, TESDA also has free internet-based classes and language classes available at respective TESDA Language Skills Institute (LSI) also free of charge.

 Based on the records of TESDA, from the year 2010 to the second quarter of 2016, there is a total of 10,543,440 aspirants who were able to complete the TESDA Vocational Education and Training (TVET) from online programs, institutional training programs, and enterprise-based programs.